treyhunner/treyhunner.github.com/source/_posts/2019-03-18-making-the-most-of-the-pycon-sprints.markdown

 If you're trying to get a feel for what project might be a good fit for you, let the maintainers know what skills you do and don't have and **see if you get a good vibe** from both the maintainers and the project.
 If you do, run with it!

-If you're afraid you won't have something to contribute, remember that, like businesses, **open source projects have a very wide variety of needs**.
+If you're afraid you won't have something to contribute, remember that, like businesses, **open source projects have a wide variety of needs**.

-If you know something about marketing, you can offer to sit with project maintainers and **help them improve their marketing material**.
+If you know something about marketing, you can offer to sit with project maintainers and **help them improve their marketing materials**.
 At PyCon 2016 I interviewed some project maintainers and then crafted slogans and wrote marketing copy that explained what problem their project solved and who needed it.
 I feel those were some of the most valuable contributions I made in a pretty short amount of time.